Netscape (web browser)

 The Netscape web browser is the general name for a series of web browsers formerly produced by Netscape Communications Corporation, which eventually became a subsidiary of AOL.
 The original browser was once the dominant browser in terms of usage share, but as a result of the first browser war, it lost virtually all of its share to Internet Explorer due to Microsoft's anti-competitive bundling of Internet Explorer with Windows.

-Netscape was discontinued and support for all Netscape browsers and client products was terminated on March 1, 2008.
+Netscape was discontinued, and support for all Netscape browsers and client products was terminated on March 1, 2008.

+In 2024, AOL brought back the browser in name only as a Chromium fork.